umd-afrl/devices/README.md

 **Field Operator**

 ![alt text](media/fannypack.jpg)
-Figure 2: Field Operator&#39;s lumbar pack and components inside.
+Figure 2: Field Operator&#39;s Lumbar Pack and Components Inside.

 ![alt text](media/snakescope_parts.png)
-Figure 3: Names of SnakeScope components
+Figure 3: Names of SnakeScope Components

 1. Check the power level of the large black USB power pack and the two white smaller power packs.
 They were left in the lumbar pack at the university.
 If they are not charged you may not proceed with the procedure until it is charged.
-2. Before powering on the field operators raspberry pi, plug in (if not plugged in already):
+2. Before powering on the field operators Raspberry Pi, plug in (if not plugged in already):
    1. the Phone Detector in one of the Raspberry Pi&#39;s USBs. **Be mindful of the hot glue seal.**
    2. the SnakeScope camera in one of the Raspberry Pi&#39;s USBs
    3. the SnakeScope Microphone Input in one of the Raspberry Pi&#39;s USBs
    4. the SnakeScope Microphone Input&#39;s two power cables, plug each one into its own small white power pack.
 Note the picture above shows one of the microphone cables connected to the black power supply but now each microphone power cable gets its own white power pack.
    5. the headphones into the Raspberry Pi&#39;s Auxiliary Port
    6.  the power cable for the Raspberry Pi&#39;s into the large black USB Power Supply
 3. Place the headphones in your ears.